h0ru/antiarasaka/README.md

 - - -

+> [!NOTE]
-#### This tool explores ideas that have already been developed in my previous projects, but it was created to optimize and also motivate me to create something larger.
+> #### This tool explores ideas that have already been developed in my previous projects, but it was created to optimize and also motivate me to create something larger.
-#### Being a fan of the Cyberpunk 2077 story, I sought inspiration in 'something' that could counter Arasaka.
+> #### Being a fan of the Cyberpunk 2077 story, I sought inspiration in 'something' that could counter Arasaka.
 Here is the idea: AntiArasaka T00l K1t.

 - - -